media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 > <strong>ADVANCED COUPONS PREMIUM ADD-ON</strong><br />
 > This plugin is the free version of the highly rated Advanced Coupons Premium plugin.
 The premium version adds EVEN MORE WooCommerce coupon enhancements and features.<br /><br />Click here to compare features and purchase the <a href="https://advancedcouponsplugin.com/?utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend">Advanced Coupons for WooCommerce Premium Add-on</a>.

-Here are some FREE VERSION features at a glance:
+Here are some FREE VERSION coupon features at a glance:

-= Make WooCommerce BOGO Deal Coupons Easily =
+= WooCommerce BOGO Coupon Deals =

-***WooCommerce BOGO coupons***, otherwise known as Buy One Get One deals, are VERY common in the offline world.
+***WooCommerce BOGO coupons***, otherwise known as Buy One Get One coupon deals, are VERY common in the offline world.
 So why can't you run those kinds of deals on your WooCommerce store as well?!

 Now you can – Advanced Coupons WooCommerce BOGO coupons let you easily run a BOGO deal (Buy One Get One deal) on your store.